Seigmannen/CarpetSkyAdditions-Datapack/README.md

 ### New Additions:

-- **Testing Functions:**
-  - `remove_vaults`: Deletes blocks in a specific radius to aid in trial chamber testing.

 - **Breeze Drops:** Added a chance for breezes to drop pottery sherds found in trial chambers.

 - **Trial Chamber Music Disks:** Skeletons killing creepers in trial chambers' bounding boxes now drop three music disks.

 - **Armor Trim Challenges:** Added challenges for obtaining the bolt and flow armor trim smithing templates.

-## Notes
-- This datapack includes manual functions and potential testing-only scripts that may not be suitable for regular gameplay yet.

-## Future Work
-Continued development and testing are ongoing to implement, refine, and stabilize all planned features.

 ## Credits
 - Original `CarpetSkyAdditions` by [jsorrell](https://github.com/jsorrell/CarpetSkyAdditions).